-Any shareholder who wishes to bring a matter, other than shareholder nominations of directors, before the 2025 annual meeting but does not wish to have it included in our proxy materials, should notify our Secretary, in writing at the address shown on the first page of this proxy statement, no later than February 15, 2025.
-However, if the date of the 2025 annual meeting is more than 30 days before or more than 90 days after the date of the anniversary of the 2024 annual meeting, the notice must be received by our Secretary at our principal executive office not earlier than the close of business on the 120th day prior to the 2025 annual meeting and not later than the close of business on the later of the 90th day prior to the 2025 annual meeting or the 10th day following the day on which public announcement of the date of the 2025 annual meeting is first made, as set forth in our by-laws.
-If a shareholder does not provide such notice timely, proxies solicited on behalf of our Board for the 2025 annual meeting will confer discretionary authority to vote with respect to any such matter, as permitted by the proxy rules of the SEC.
+Any shareholder who wishes to bring a matter, other than shareholder nominations of directors, before the 2026 annual meeting but does not wish to have it included in our proxy materials, should notify our Secretary, in writing at the address shown on the first page of this proxy statement, no later than February 14, 2026.
+However, if the date of the 2026 annual meeting is more than 30 days before or more than 90 days after the date of the anniversary of the 2025 annual meeting, the notice must be received by our Secretary at our principal executive office not earlier than the close of business on the 120th day prior to the 2026 annual meeting and not later than the close of business on the later of the 90th day prior to the 2026 annual meeting or the 10th day following the day on which public announcement of the date of the 2026 annual meeting will confer discretionary authority to vote with respect to any such matter, as permitted by the proxy rules of the SEC.

-Any shareholder who desires to submit a proposal for inclusion in our proxy materials for the 2025 annual meeting, other than shareholder nominations of directors, must forward the proposal in writing to our Secretary at the address shown on the first page of this proxy statement in time to arrive no later than December 12, 2024, and the proposal must comply with applicable federal proxy rules.
-If the date of the 2025 annual meeting is changed by more than 30 calendar days from the date of the anniversary of the 2024 annual meeting, the proposal must be received by our Secretary by either the revised deadline set forth in the Company's SEC filings (either in a quarterly report on Form 10-Q or a current report on Form 8-K) or if no such deadline is provided, then in a reasonable time before the Company begins to print and distribute its proxy materials with respect to the 2025 annual meeting.
+Any shareholder who desires to submit a proposal for inclusion in our proxy materials for the 2026 annual meeting, other than shareholder nominations of directors, must forward the proposal in writing to our Secretary at the address shown on the first page of this proxy statement in time to arrive no later than December 11, 2025, and the proposal must comply with applicable federal proxy rules.
+If the date of the 2026 annual meeting is changed by more than 30 calendar days from the date of the anniversary of the 2025 annual meeting, the proposal must be received by our Secretary by either the revised deadline set forth in the Company's SEC filings (either in a quarterly report on Form 10-Q or a current report on Form 8-K) or if no such deadline is provided, then in a reasonable time before the Company begins to print and distribute its proxy materials with respect to the 2026 annual meeting.